 Outstanding Features of Crimson Queen:

+This is one of the prettiest of the dwarf trees.
+Its dissected leaves give you a great option if you're seeking a fine texture (perhaps to contrast with a specimen of coarser texture).
 This can be a good fall-foliage tree, and the cascading habit offers some winter interest.
 According to the Missouri Botanical Garden, Crimson Queen is one of those sought-after plants that will grow under black walnuts.

 Pruning, Other Care Tips: